 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the web server that you have returned to a specific page.
 For example, if you visit the A Life in a Day website or service, a cookie helps the website to recall your information on subsequent visits.
 This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
 When you return to the same website, the information you previously provided can be retrieved, so you can easily use website features that you customized.

 You have the ability to accept or decline cookies.
 Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-If you choose to decline cookies, you may not be able to fully experience the interactive features of The Method services or websites you visit.
+If you choose to decline cookies, you may not be able to fully experience the interactive features of A Life in a Day services or websites you visit.

-The Method may also use other technologies with similar functionality to cookies, such as web beacons and tracking URLs.
-The Method may also use web beacons and tracking URLs in emails to determine whether a recipient opened the email or accessed a certain link.
+A Life in a Day may also use other technologies with similar functionality to cookies, such as web beacons and tracking URLs.
+A Life in a Day may also use web beacons and tracking URLs in emails to determine whether a recipient opened the email or accessed a certain link.

 - Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.